uldtot/listmonk-backup/README.md

-# 📦 Listmonk Backup & Cleanup System
+# 📦 Listmonk Backup

-Automated backup and cleanup system for your [Listmonk](https://listmonk.app) instance.
+Automated backup with automatic cleanup (retention) system for your [Listmonk](https://listmonk.app) instance.
 Built in PHP and designed to run securely **outside the web root**, triggered via `cron`.

 ---